islamaf/router-wrapper-js/README.md

 ```

 # Open to contributors
-To add a middleware which might be useful in general use with the express router wrapper, kindly, make a pull request with your extended implementation.
+To add a middleware which might be useful in general use with the router wrapper, kindly, make a pull request with your extended implementation.
-Also, looking forward to extend the wrapping beyond ExpressJs only and include router wrapping for other JS backend frameworks!
+Also, looking forward to extend the wrapping beyond ExpressJs and Fastify to include router wrapping for other JS backend frameworks!

 Thank you:)